programmerfriend/programmerfriend.github.io/_posts/2019-10-21-rabbit-mq-retry.md

 #### Building the retry logic

 As seen in the chart we need one listener for the `primary worker queue`.
-Also we will publish messages to the `parking lot queue`.
+Also, we will publish messages to the `parking lot queue`.

-Creating the listener is easy by just using the `@RabbitListener` annotation and specifing the queue name.
+Creating the listener is easily done by just using the `@RabbitListener` annotation and specifying the queue name.
 Publish to an exchange using a `RoutingKey` is easily be done by interacting with `RabbitTemplate` and its `send`-method.

 ```